 As of 5:20 a.m.
 ET, more than 650,000 homes and businesses had lost electricity as wet snow, freezing rain and howling winds caused havoc.

-More than 28 inches of snow has fallen in central Connecticut, and areas of southeastern Massachusetts, Rhode Island and New Hampshire stand at 2 feet or more.
+snow has fallen in central Connecticut, and areas of southeastern Massachusetts, Rhode Island and New Hampshire stand at 2 feet or more.

 And the worst is not expected until later Saturday, the National Weather Service warned.
 Blizzard warnings are in effect for the New York City metro area and many coastal sections of New England.
 Hurricane winds of up to 75 mph are also possible.